lxtGH/lxtGH.github.io/_pages/about.md

 # 🔥 News
+- *2023.06*: Three paper in ICCV-2023: Tube-Link, Betrayed Caption and EMO-Net.
+See you in Paris!!
 - *2023.06*: Checkout our <a href="https://arxiv.org/abs/2306.08659"> new paper </a> on point cloud in-context learning.
 - *2023.03*: Checkout our <a href="https://arxiv.org/abs/2304.09854"> new survey </a> on transformer-based segmentation and detection.
 - *2023.03*：Please checkout our new work, <a href="https://arxiv.org/abs/2303.12782">Tube-Link</a>, the first universal video segmentation framework that outperforms specific video segmentation methods (VIS,VSS,VPS).